gluecodes/gluecodes-glue-dom/README.md

 tag('div', (props, { tag }) => {
   if (someCondition) {
     tag('p', (props, { text }) => {
-      text({ enhanced: firstProgrammer }, ', you\'re going to do pair-programming with ', secondProgrammer, '.')
+      text({ emphasized: firstProgrammer }, ', you\'re going to do pair-programming with ', secondProgrammer, '.')
-      text({ enhanced: firstProgrammer }, ', you\'ll code this task by yourself.')
+      text({ emphasized: firstProgrammer }, ', you\'ll code this task by yourself.')

       if (!firstProgrammer && !secondProgrammer) {
         text('Hey man!
 Can you tell us your name before we give you job to do?')